Cheap omakase in Singapore

 Tel: 6444 7753

 Hana-Hana Japanese Restaurant is not a halal-certified eatery.

 Image credit: @getaround.sg

 Trust the chefs of Hakumai to surprise you with a selection of delicious grub with their omakase sets.
 If you like predictability, get the Hakumai Sushi Omakase ($98++), which comprises eight pieces of assorted premium sushi, kawahagi (thread-sail filefish, which some say is similar to fugu), soup, and Japanese ice-cream.
 But if you have deep pockets and want to be truly surprised, their Hakumai Signature Omakase (from $268++) will be right up your alley, with its seasonal signature dishes.

 Address: 10 Anson Road, #01-50A, International Plaza, Singapore 079903

 Opening hours: Mon-Sat 12pm to 2pm, 6:15pm to 9pm

 Tel: 6224 4790

 Sit by the counter and enjoy a true chef’s table experience at Miraku, a classically Japanese omakase and kaiseki bar with just 15 seats.
-Prices start at a very affordable $68++ for their Raku Sushi Course lunch omakase, with 13 courses, including nine types of nigiri sushi.
-If you feel like splurging more, then get the Miraku Sushi Course for lunch.
-At $88++, you get 16 courses, with 11 types of nigiri sushi.
+Prices start at $108++ for their Miraku Sushi Course lunch omakase, which comes with nine types of nigiri sushi.

 Address: 3 Pickering Street, #01-31, Nakin Row, Singapore 049660